 Northumberland New Ventures Band is a community band comprised of adults learning to play a musical instrument in a fun, no pressure, social setting.
 Most members have no prior musical experience while some may have played an instrument in high school.
 Learn more…

-Bands for every skill level—beginner, intermediate, and senior!
+Bands for every skill level—beginner, intermediate, and advanced!

 Even if you’ve never played a musical instrument, come and join the fun and learn to play!